phil-lavin/Wordpress-Twitter-Blog/README.md

 * Removed slack white space from twitter-blog.php
 * Removed redundant/invalid params in the $data array passed to wp_new_comment()
 * Removed a bunch of debug code
+* Tidied up implementation of params passed into api calls
+* Added one WS after comment //.
+It annoyed me :(

 0.8.4
 -----